Tentoxa/LandlordScraper/README.md

-# 🌍 LordScraper: Landlord Registration Scotland Data Collector
+# 🌍 LordScraper: Landlord Registration Collector

 <p align="center">
   A Python script that automatically retrieves and stores landlord registration data from the Landlord Registration Scotland website.